 - Add coconut flour, pumpkin pie spice, cinnamon, baking soda, and salt, whisking until smooth.
 Fold in any desired add-ins.

 - Pour into prepared baking dish, smoothing with a spatula.
 Bake for 30 minutes, or until a knife inserted into the center comes out clean.
 Allow bars to cool for at least 20 minutes before slicing.
 I like to let them rest for 30 minutes for the flavors to come together.
-They're delicious right out of the fridge!
+They're my favorite right out of the fridge!

 Notes